Allgemeiner Deutscher Fahrrad-Club Landesverband Berlin e. V.

 Cycling in Berlin is a central theme of our association's work.
 In this respect, we see ourselves as representing the interests of the cycling Berlin community and work in many different ways to improve the conditions for cycling in Berlin.

-We are active on social media channels, including Bluesky, InstagramFacebook, Mastodon, Threads and LinkedIn, and publish a monthly newsletter and, jointly with the ADFC Brandenburg, publish our "radzeit" magazine.
+We are active on social media channels, including Bluesky, InstagramFacebook, Threads and LinkedIn, and publish a monthly newsletter and, jointly with the ADFC Brandenburg, publish our "radzeit" magazine.

 At the office in Yorkstrasse 25 and our bicycle workshop, library and meeting venue (the "Velokiez") in Möckernstrasse 47, both located in the Möckernkiez of Kreuzberg district, our members, citizens and visitors to the city can find out about all topics related to cycling, and obtain practical support, including